shibumi/shibumi.dev/content/posts/how-to-setup-your-own-wkd-server.md

 The magic behind a WKD server is simple.
 The client (this can be either GPG or even Thunderbird) will look up your key ID, then it will resolve the domain in your key ID and will try to retrieve your public key via your domain and webserver.
 Let us have a look on an example.
-This is my key with my various key IDs:
+This is my key with my various key IDs (showed via `gpg -K`):

 ```
 sec>  rsa4096 2015-07-16 [SC] [expires: 2020-06-25]